mattiasghodsian/udptime/README.md

 ## Overview
-UDPtime is a hobby project built to improve my javascript.
-Its current purpose is to ping Steam servers and display status using [Uptime Kuma](https://github.com/louislam/uptime-kuma) but will also support UDP procotol ping in the near future.
+UDPtime is a hobby project built to ping UDP protocols like Steam dedicated servers and display status using <a href="https://github.com/louislam/uptime-kuma" target="_new">Uptime Kuma</a>.
 Supported Games can be [found here](https://github.com/gamedig/node-gamedig).

 ## Requirements